 Consumption of coffee in Indonesia has seen a significant rise in recent years.
 Malang is one city in Indonesia where produced coffee big volume.
-This research seeks to explore the determinants of coffee consumption in Malang with a specific focus on fair trade coffee.
-In a survey of 140 respondents in Malang City, consumers' willingness to pay (WTP) for fair trade labeled coffee was measured.
-This research uses an interval investigate individual rearession to demographic consumption characteristic impacts on WTP.
-Results show that on average, consumers willing to pay were 22% more for a medium cup of fair trade coffee compared with traditional coffee.
-In addition, other variables that indicated a higher WTP included female consumers, producer who made their own coffee, and consumers whom planned to consume more coffee in the following year.
+This research seeks to explore the determinants of coffee con price of the determinants of coffee consumers of the determinants of coffee consumers of the determinants of coffee.
+In a survey of 140 respondents in Malang City, consumers willingness to pay (WTP) for the determinant of the determinant coffee was measured.
+This research uses an interval regression to investigate individual demogration of the consumers of the demogration of the demogr